A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Numerical examples

-We consider the two-dimensional viscous flow problem in a square shock tube with a unit side length and insulated walls \cite{daru2000evaluation}.
+We consider the two-dimensional viscous flow problem in a square shock tube with unit height and insulated walls \cite{daru2000evaluation}.
 In this problem, the propagation of the incident shock wave and contact discontinuity lead to a thin boundary layer.
 After its reflection on the right wall, the shock wave interacts with this boundary layer and results a separation region and the formation of a typical "$\lambda$-shape like shock pattern".
 The initial condition is

 The fluid is assumed as ideal gas with $\gamma=1.4$ and constant dynamics viscosity $\mu = 0.005$ and Prandtl number $Pr= 0.73$ and satisfying the Stokes assumption.
 If the reference values are chosen as the initial speed of sound, unit density and unit length, the Reynolds number is 200.
 By applying the symmetry condition at the upper boundary, only the lower half domain is actually computed.
 For other boundaries, the no-slip and adiabatic wall conditions are applied.
-The viscous and heat transfer is calculated by 6th-order accuracy, Here, we exam the numerical solution with two resolutions on grids of 250$\times$125 and 500$\times250$ points.
+The viscous and heat transfer is calculated by 6th-order accuracy, Here, we examine the numerical solution with two resolutions on grids of 250$\times$125 and 500$\times250$ points.

-As shown by the density contours on the coarse grid in Fig. \ref{vis-shock}a, the computed result, especially on the shape and the tilting angle of the primary vortex, is already considerably better than those obtained by the WENO-5, the 6th-order artificial compression method (ACM) with wavelet based filter scheme \cite{sjoegreen2003grid} (their Fig. 4) and the 5th-order multi-dimensional limiting process (MLP) cocombined with M-AUSMPW+ scheme \cite{kim2005accurate} (their Fig. 41) on the same grid resolution.
+As shown by the density contours on the coarse grid in Fig. \ref{vis-shock}a, the computed result, especially with respect to the shape and the tilting angle of the primary vortex, is already considerably better than those obtained by the WENO-5, the 6th-order artificial compression method (ACM) with wavelet based filter scheme \cite{sjoegreen2003grid} (their Fig. 4) and the 5th-order multi-dimensional limiting process (MLP) cocombined with M-AUSMPW+ scheme \cite{kim2005accurate} (their Fig. 41) with the same grid resolution.